-Who knows, maybe someday in the non-too-distant future, you’ll be at a classy cocktail party and have reason to whip out some obscure but interesting detail about happiness that you learned here.
+Who knows, maybe someday in the not-too-distant future, you’ll be at some classy cocktail party and have reason to whip out some obscure but interesting detail about happiness that you learned here.
 Because, hey – it’s more interesting than discussing the weather!

 Surprising Facts About Happiness You Probably Didn’t Know

 Keeping in mind that happiness is not hard science, this may be a bit of an over-simplification.
 Regardless, we can at least understand that happiness is not completely predestined by your genetic makeup.

 Happiness is also influenced by the circumstances in which you live, and to a large extent, by your actions, your attitude, and the way you handle situations.